madetech/learn/core-skills/tdd/README.md

   - Required - Several examples

 - Writes only the minimum production code for a test to pass
+  - Required - Several examples of:
+    - Sliming production code
-  - Required - Several examples of sliming production code, or writing very minimal production code, until necessary to change by future tests. (this is way too long)
+    - Writing very minimal production code, until necessary to change by future tests
-  - Required - Examples of writing small tests to expose these.
+  - Required - Examples of writing small tests to expose these

 - Watches the passing test pass before moving onto refactoring
   - Required - Several examples